mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 ### My life is better without JavaScript frameworks

 When I started learning web development in 2017, the new modern framework I'd been hearing about for years was AngularJS.
-It was one of the early frameworks for building single-page apps, and the idea of a self-updating was an elegance to the theory of SPAs that appealed to me.
+It was one of the early frameworks for building single-page apps, and there was an elegance to that style of web development that appealed to me.

 I found it incredibly hard to be productive in AngularJS.
 It took me a week just to get a navigation bar to work on both desktop and mobile.
-And then I found out AngularJS was already obsolete in 2017, so I re-learned everything in Angular2.
-And then a few months later, Angular2 was deprecated, and there were a bunch of breaking changes.
+And then I found out AngularJS was already obsolete in 2017, so I re-learned everything to develop with Angular2.
+And then a few months later, Angular2 was deprecated, and I had to rewrite a bunch of my code for Angular-version-whatever.

-Vue was a big improvement, but it had its own deprecation treadmill.
+I developed in Vue for a year, which was a welcome change, but I still had to deal with frequent and painful deprecations.
 And I still always felt like I had to work through too many abstraction layers that I didn't understand.

-As I started working on TinyPilot, Julia Evans published, ["A little bit of plain Javascript can do a lot."](https://jvns.ca/blog/2020/06/19/a-little-bit-of-plain-javascript-can-do-a-lot/) Inspired, I intentionally deferred choosing a JavaScript framework for TinyPilot until I felt the pain of missing one.
+When I started working on TinyPilot, Julia Evans had just published, ["A little bit of plain Javascript can do a lot."](https://jvns.ca/blog/2020/06/19/a-little-bit-of-plain-javascript-can-do-a-lot/) Inspired, I tried to see how far I could get with regular, framework-free JavaScript.

 And then I just never felt like I was missing anything by skipping the frameworks.
 In fact, I found development so much easier.
 A lot of the things I thought annoyed me about web development turned out to just be things that annoyed me about frontend frameworks.

 I've written four web apps since starting TinyPilot, and none of them use a JavaScript framework.
 Vanilla JavaScript is great!
 WebComponents are woefully underrated.

-This is my framework-free life:
+These are the blessings of my framework-free life:

-- When my code throws a runtime exception, the code I see in the debugger is code I wrote and not some framework or library code I don't understand.
+- When my code throws a runtime exception, the debugger shows me code I wrote and not some framework or library code I don't understand.
 - I don't have to compile JavaScript to run my application.
 - I don't have to configure bundlers or transpilers.
 - I don't have to keep Node, npm, or a million transitive dependencies up to date.